 - I was ashamed for wanting to live differently than everyone else.

 - I escaped through alcohol, an eating disorder, and glorifying busyness.

 - Thinking I could control the future by over planning and worrying.

 I kept telling myself there is something wrong with me.
 I kept running faster and harder on this hamster wheel thinking it would bring me happiness and fulfillment.
 And it never did.

 Instead, I ended up being ashamed, hungover, exhausted, and numb.
 I had little to no self-worth or purpose and thought this is just how life will be.
 Cheese and rice was I wrong.

 Then in 2013, I lost my dad to a six-year battle with a degenerative neurological disease.
 He basically metamorphized from a normal functioning adult to a lucid vegetable.
 Three years later, my mom passed away suddenly from a heart attack.
 Both of these events completely turned my life upside down.
-Although my awakening was not the flip of a switch, these tragic events suddenly woke me up to see life differently.
+Although my tranformation was not the flip of a switch, these tragic events suddenly woke me up to see life differently.

 I began to see how precious life is and how fortunate I am to have the ability to walk, eat, talk, and use the bathroom by myself after years of watching my dad lose these abilities.
 I began to see that I have little control over most things in life.
 I began to finally see how incredibly blessed I am to be alive right now.
 At any moment, my life, health, loved ones can change, so why the heck was I putting off living my best life until later.
 Someday I’ll find happiness.
 Someday I’ll feel fulfilled.
 Someday it’ll all come together.
 That someday wasn’t happening so I made up my mind to create a life I wanted because tomorrow is never promised.